-Activities outside of, but connected to, CAJ's curriculum (extra-curricular) for which students do not receive academic credit (or a grade on their report card) such as sports, parts of our music program, academic KPASS events such as Brain Bowl and Math Field Day, theater, etc.
+Activities outside of, but connected to, CAJ's curriculum (extra-curricular) for which students do not receive academic credit (or a grade on their report card).
+Co-curricular activities include sports, parts of our music program, academic KPASS events such as Brain Bowl and Math Field Day, theater, etc.

 These are mixed age (grades 9-12 combined) groups of high school students that meet throughout the year.

-Christian Schools International (CSI) is an organization that CAJ is affiliated with that provides training, curriculum materials, sponsors conferences, and provides information about best practices in Christian education.
-CSI Website
+Christian Schools International (CSI) is an organization that CAJ is affiliated with that provides training and curriculum materials, sponsors conferences, and provides information about best practices in Christian education.

 English as an Additional Language (EAL) is one of a number of terms to identify students who are learning English as an additional language.
 We transitioned from the term ESL (English as a Second Language) in the Fall of 2012.

-East Asia Regional Council of Schools (EARCOS) is an organization that CAJ is affiliated with that provides training, curriculum materials, sponsors conferences, and provides information about best practices in international education.
-The host major Asian region conferences for teachers and administrators.
-EARCOS Website
+East Asia Regional Council of Schools (EARCOS) is an organization that CAJ is affiliated with that sponsors conferences and provides information about best practices in international education.
+EARCOS hosts major Asian-region conferences for teachers and administrators.